LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 You can add more codes to any game simply by selecting the game and highlighting the New Code line and pressing the A button and going through the code entry steps described above.

-**NOTE: Each code Is usually only one line, and each code should have 1 description.
+**NOTE: Each code is usually only one line, and each code should have 1 description.
 Do not make the mistake of entering a group of separate GameShark Pro codes into one description.
 Make a description for each code you add, unless a code is more than 1 line long.**

 ### DELETING A CODE